Undergraduates Celebrate Second Consecutive Virtual Housing Day

 The ice blockade off Nova Scotia still continues.
 No clear water can be seen in many places, and several vessels are ice-bound.

 The corporation of Cork have offered a reward of $1,000 for the discovery of the murderers of Lord Cavendish and Mr. Burke.

 A terrible collision occurred yesterday between an immigrant train, returning from Montreal to Manitoba, and a freight train.
 The damage to the company was about $50,000.

 Base-ball games yesterday. - At Troy, Troy, 1; Boston, 0.
 At Chicago, Detroit, 3; Chicago, 1.
 At Cleveland, Cleveland, 4; Buffalo, 3.
 At Providence, Brown, 9; Yale, 8.
 At Princeton, Princeton, 16; Amherst, 4.
 At Baltimore, Cincinnati, 12; Baltimore, 8.
 At New York, Met., 12; Allegheny, 6.

-THE WEATHER.WASHINGTON, D. C., May 27, 1882 - 1 A. M. For New England, warmer fair weather, followed by increasing cloudiness, possibly by local rains; southerly winds, stationary or lower pressure.
+THE WEATHER.WASHINGTON, D. C., May 24, 1882 - 1 A. M. For New England, clear weather, variable winds, mostly westerly, stationary or higher temperature and pressure.

 Want to keep up with breaking news?
 Subscribe to our email newsletter.